-Taco Chili – an easy, high protein, high fiber, full of flavor, meatless dish!
+This Taco Chili is a high protein, high fiber, full of flavor, easy meatless dish!
 Perfect for a weeknight meal, entertaining, or game day!
 Load it up with your favorite toppings and dig in!

 Tacos – yum!
 Chili – yum!
 Taco Chili – double yum!!